silas-inegbe/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Task -3 Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line Task -4 Write a program that prints the alphabet in lowercase, followed by a new line Task -5 Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line
+Task -3 Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line Task -4 Write a program that prints the alphabet in lowercase, followed by a new line Task -5 Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line Task -7 Write a program that prints the lowercase alphabet in reverse, followed by a new line.